How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Discussion and outlook

-the branching process will be (effectively) `super-critical', and the limit of the critical wave-speed should stay above 0 as $c' \to 0$, whereas in the opposite case, one should see convergence to 0.
-This is consistent with the simulations underlying Figure \ref{fig:5}, for the values $c=1$ and $s=3/2$ (super-critical) and $s=1/2$ (sub-critical).
+the branching process will be (effectively) `super-critical', and the limit of the critical wave speed should stay above 0 as $c' \to 0$, whereas in the opposite case, one should see convergence to 0.
+This is consistent with the simulations underlying Figure \ref{fig:5}, for the values $c=1$ and ${\tt s}=3/2$ (super-critical) and ${\tt s}=1/2$ (sub-critical).
 This is another example where arguments via the probabilistic dual process shed light on the behaviour of the original analytic system.

-The critical wave-speed of variant II again exhibits a uni-modal shape as the result of a trade-off that can be understood from the dual process with similar arguments as in the previous scenario.
+The critical wave speed of variant II again exhibits a uni-modal shape as the result of a trade-off that can be understood from the dual process with similar arguments as in the previous scenario.